ivan006/Course-Work--Notes/Destiny Code/readme.md

 For instance imagine that instead of voting for the next president we voted for how the government budget was spent?

+A-focus is management of assets by assets, as oppose to management of people by people.